josemarialuna/smallDataIndex/README.md

 * Argument 1: maxNumCluster: it is the maximum cluster number that the dataset is going to be tested.
 * Argument 2: pathFile: it is the path of the input dataset.
 It must includes the complete pathfile.
 * Argument 3: outFile: it is the path of the output result file.
 It must includes the complete pathfile.
 * Argument 4: selector: you can choose between SMALLDATA, BIGDATA and ALL.
 SMALLDATA only execute smalldata indices.
-BIGDATA just execute BD-Silhouette and BD-Dunn.
+BIGDATA just execute BD-Silhouette and BD-Dunn indices from [1].
 And ALL execute SMALLDATA and BIGDATA indices.

 ```
 int minNumCluster = 2;